-Thanks to all of those who are generously supporting these performances, especially Sir Cameron Mackintosh, who has granted the rights to perform LES MISÉRABLES School Edition along with practical and financial support and to Oxfam for the pop-up venue.
+Thanks to all of those who are generously supported these performances, especially Sir Cameron Mackintosh, who has granted the rights to perform LES MISÉRABLES School Edition along with practical and financial support and to Oxfam for the pop-up venue.

 Kim Leadbeater, Jo Cox’s sister